-While '80s makeup looks have been making a comeback for years, summer 2018 was what we called the official start of our own '80s revival.
+While '80s makeup looks have been making a comeback for years, summer is always the official start of our own '80s revival.
 Think fuchsia lips, blue lids, and tons and tons of blush.
 Only the modern takes on '80s looks aren't exactly identical to those you may find in an old yearbook.
 They've been updated with blendable formulas, velvety textures, and, of course, so much gloss, vinyl, and shimmer.

 Now, rather than view these looks as gaudy or nostalgic, we're thinking of them as of-the-moment and creative.
 Such trends are allowing us to leave no-makeup makeup behind for bolder, more exciting products and shades.
-Below, find an 80's makeup tutorial by celebrity makeup artist Sandy Linter, plus each editor's interpretation of their favorite '80s look and the products they used to re-create them.
+Below, find an 80's makeup tutorial by celebrity makeup artist Sandy Linter, plus each editor's interpretation of their favorite '80s look and the products they used to recreate them.

 "I'm currently loving graphic eye shadow looks in bright, unexpected colors—probably because it's a deceptively minimalist approach to the very maximalist '80s aesthetic.
 I counterbalance it with a very utilitarian outfit (like a jumpsuit or jeans and a T-shirt), keep the rest of my makeup very neutral, and that's enough to be a look.